hoangfitus/student-management/README.md

 ## Building for Production

+To build the application for production, run:

 ```bash
 pnpm build
 ```

 The compiled files will be available in the `dist/` directory.
+This command also generates a `version.json` file containing the version and build date information.

-## Exporting Student Data as Excel
+## Data Import/Export

-To export the student data to Excel, click the "Export to Excel" button on the main page.
-The Excel file will be saved in the default `Downloads` directory.
+- Export Excel: Click the "Export Excel" button on the main screen to download student data as an Excel file.

+- Import Excel: Use the "Import Excel" button to import student data from an Excel file.

+- Import Sample Data: Click the "Thêm dữ liệu mẫu" button to import sample data from the file sample/sample.xlsx.

+## Version Information

+The application automatically generates a version.json file during the build process (using the version number from package.json) and displays the current version and build date in the footer.

+## Logging

+All backend operations are logged using Winston.
+The log files are stored in the logs/ folder for troubleshooting and audit purposes.

 ## Usage Notes

+- **Database**:
-- **SQLite File:** The database file (`db.sqlite`) is automatically created in the `db/` folder if it doesn't already exist.
+  The SQLite database file (db.sqlite) is automatically created in the db/ folder if it does not already exist.

+- **Category Updates**:
+  When a category (Faculty, Student Status, or Program) is updated, related student records are automatically updated.

+- **Date and Phone Formatting**:
+  Student date of birth is returned in the dd/mm/yyyy format, and phone numbers retain any leading zeros.